-All PRE-EMPT trial treatments are widely used for treatment of endometriosis, and for long term use as contraceptives, and whilst rare, there have been associated serious adverse reactions (see Appendices 1-5 - Reference safety information) given the global experience of use of these treatments, unexpected serious adverse reactions are extremely unlikely, but should be documented.
+All PRE-EMPT trial treatments are widely used for treatment of endometriosis, and for long term use as contraceptives, and whilst rare, there have been associated serious adverse reactions (see Appendix A - SMPC's) given the global experience of use of these treatments, unexpected serious adverse reactions are extremely unlikely, but should be documented.

-The collection and reporting of Adverse Events (AEs) will be in accordance with the Medicines for Human Use Clinical Trials Regulations 2004 and its subsequent amendments.
-It is the responsibility of investigators to notify safety events to the PRE-
+The Medicines for Human Use (Clinical Trials) Regulations 2004 define categories of adverse events, the responsibilities of the investigators to notify adverse events to the sponsor and for the sponsor to report to the regulatory authority and ethics committee.

-EMPT trial office who will report these as required.
 It is therefore imperative that all investigators have a thorough understanding of anticipated adverse events and the reporting process of these events.